The Morning After

 2 oz.
 Mott’s Clamato

-In a glass, combine ingredients and stir well.
+In a mixing glass, combine the ingredients and stir well to mix.

 Rim a highball glass with a citrus and rimmer.

-Line the inside of the glass with a bacon weave.
+Line the inside of the glass with a bacon weave and green beans.

 Add all ingredients to a shaker tin, fill with ice and shake until bone cold.
 Strain into a chilled Collins glass filled with crushed ice.